-I’ve shared some of the reasons that I love Google Forms, including how they can be used to collect assessment data.
-Google Forms can also be used for students to turn in information.
+On the blog, I often share some of the reasons that I love Google Forms.
+Including how they can be used to collect assessment data.
+You can use Google Forms for students to turn in information.
 They might fill out a Google Form to submit a book recommendation, request extra help, or to complete an interest survey.
 Ready to link Google Forms to QR codes?
 Here is a tip!

 Google Forms have very long web addresses and it would be unreasonable to expect students to type in the whole thing correctly.
 You can make the Google Form link smaller by using a URL shortener like bit.ly or goo.gl.
 Another option is to connect the link to a QR code.
 This way students can scan the QR code with an app like i-nigma on their mobile device and they’ll be taken directly to the Google Form.